-Unfortunately mistakes can occur when someone installs your roof, but they don’t have to.
+Unfortunately, roofing mistakes can occur during the installation process, but problems can also happen after the project is completed.
 A competent roofer pays attention to details and takes extra steps to ensure the longevity of your new roof.
-This assures that the homeowner receives a high quality-roofing job and a roof that will last the full-intended lifespan.
-You can always count on McFall Residential Roofers to identify and correct common roofing mistakes.
+This assures that the homeowner receives a high quality-roofing job as well as a roof that will last the full-intended lifespan.
+You can always count on McFall Residential Roofing to identify and correct common roofing mistakes.

 Signs of a Mistake

-It is important to identify roofing mistakes early on.
-Roofing mistakes can lead to water damage and weaken the structural integrity of your home.
+It is important to identify roofing mistakes early on before they can lead to bigger issues including water damage or weakening the structural integrity of your home.
 Early detection can prevent further damage to your home and save you thousands of dollars.
 Here are some of the elements of a roof that are important to check:

-Make sure that you have your roof inspected by professionals and ensure that your home isn’t at risk.
+It’s always recommended that you have your roof inspected by roofing professionals and ensure that your home isn’t at risk.

 An Overheated Damp Attic

-The attic should be well ventilated so that your roof can last the full extent of its life.
-Excessive heat and moisture in the attic can be detrimental to the house and the roof.
-The house may need ventilators in the gables.
-A ventilated ridge-cap is an excellent method of increasing attic ventilation.
+Your attic should be well ventilated so that your roof can last the full extent of its life.
+Excessive heat and moisture trapped in your attic can be detrimental to the house and the roof.
+Your house may need ventilators in the gables.
+We also recommend installing a ventilated ridge-cap which is an excellent method of increasing attic ventilation.
 A well-ventilated attic will increase efficiency and promote a healthy roof for years to come.

 Failure to Properly Clean Roof Before Installing Underlayment

-A quality roofing job requires that the roof be very clean before the underlayment is installed.
-Debris underneath the underlayment is apt to keep the shingles from lying flat.
-The underlayment could also be punctured by the debris and ruin the watertight seal, causing your home to be unprotected from water damage.
-Be sure your roofer does not neglect this job.
+A quality roofing job requires that the roof be extremely clean before any underlayment is installed.
+Debris caught underneath the underlayment prevents the shingles from lying flat.
+The underlayment could also be punctured by debris and ruin the watertight seal, causing your home to be unprotected from water damage.
+Be sure your roofer does not neglect this part of the installation process!

 Improper Flashing Installation

-Metal flashing needs to be installed around the chimney and in the valleys.
-Chimney flashing prevents leaks around the chimney.
-Metal flashing in the valleys prevents erosion of the shingles by the large amounts of running water in the valleys.
-The metal flashing must be of sufficient length to accomplish this purpose.
+Metal flashing needs to be installed around the chimney and in the valleys of your roof.
+Chimney flashing prevents leaks around your home’s chimney.
+Metal flashing in the valleys prevents erosion of shingles from any large amounts of running water in the valleys.
+The metal flashing has to be an appropriate length to accomplish this purpose.

 Having Exposed Plywood